Algomancer/The-Daily-Train/README.md

 - Doing what is popular just because

 Things we are doing
-A) Training a lot of small models on the same dataset looking for general compute multipliers in the archecture.
+- Training a lot of small models on the same dataset looking for general compute multipliers in the archecture.
-B) Trying weird stuff.
+- Trying weird stuff.
-C) If this works, we will start a monthly train.
+- If this works, we will start a monthly train.

 Code > Ideas, submit a pull request.
 [Join our discord, we have bounties](https://discord.gg/T4TtwVXn)